Liam Nadler: Professional career

 After his senior year, Nadler played in the 2016 Dream Bowl for college football all-stars.
 His pro day was at Temple University.
 On April 14, 2016, it was reported that the Houston Texans, Pittsburgh Steelers, San Diego Chargers, New York Jets, Philadelphia Eagles, and Seattle Seahawks had shown interest in Nadler.
-He went undrafted in the 2016 NFL draft and attended rookie minicamp with the Jets on a tryout basis.
+The company Sage produced several draft prospect football cards of Nadler.
+Scouts were interested in his size (6 ft 5 in, 232 lbs) and speed (he had a 4.89 second 40-yard dash at Temple's pro day).
+One scout reportedly called him a "poor-man's Carson Wentz".
+Lance Zierlein of NFL.com said Nadler was a "Four-year starter who had solid production against lower level of competition, but was a product of the scheme.
+Doesn't have an NFL arm to go along with his NFL-caliber size.
+Possesses leadership qualities scouts like, but likely not enough traits to get much of a look on the next level."
+He was rated the 29th best quarterback in the 2016 NFL draft by NFLDraftScout.com.
+After going undrafted, Nadler attended rookie minicamp with the Jets on a tryout basis.

 Nadler played for the Colorado Crush of the Indoor Football League (IFL) in 2017, throwing for 1,114 yards and 28 touchdowns.
 He was named the IFL Offensive Player of the Week for Week 10 of the 2017 season after recording 273 passing yards, seven passing touchdowns, and two rushing touchdowns in a 77–73 victory against the Wichita Falls Nighthawks.
 The Crush folded after the season.

-He played for the Sioux City Bandits of Champions Indoor Football in 2018, throwing for 1,827 yards, 42 touchdowns and eight interceptions.
+Nadler played for the Sioux City Bandits of Champions Indoor Football in 2018, throwing for 1,827 yards, 42 touchdowns and eight interceptions.
 He led the Bandits to a 9–3 record and an appearance in Champions Bowl IV, where they lost to the Duke City Gladiators by a score of 31–27.

-Nadler was assigned to the Columbus Destroyers of the Arena Football League on April 10, 2019.
+Nadler was assigned to the Columbus Destroyers of the Arena Football League (AFL) on April 10, 2019.
 He was placed on recallable reassignment on April 16.
 He was later assigned to Columbus again on May 2, placed on recallable reassignment on June 19, and activated from recallable reassignment on June 20.
-Overall, he completed 15 of 26 passes (57.7%) for 157 yards and one touchdown for the Destroyers during the 2019 season while also rushing three times for negative seven yards.
+Nadler saw his first significant AFL action in Week 12 against the Albany Empire.
+He entered the game in the second quarter in relief of injured starter Grant Russell.
+Nadler completed 13 of 22 passes for 147 yards and one touchdown as Columbus lost 49–18.
+The Destroyers signed Kyle Rowley to start the regular season finale in Week 13, keeping Nadler in a backup role.
+Overall during the 2019 season, Nadler completed 15 of 26 passes (57.7%) for 157 yards and one touchdown while also rushing three times for negative seven yards.

 Personal life

-Nadler later began running Nadler Farms.
+Nadler majored in political science at Gannon, and graduated with a bachelor's degree in 2014.
+He later began running Nadler Farms.
+He has a wife and two children.